smayya337/smayya337.github.io/content/post/the-last-week.md

 ## March 12, 2020

 * No one really knew what would happen at this point with school--we were all just waiting for Monday.
+* I took the National Latin exam during second period.
+In keeping with tradition, I got a 39 out of 40 for the third year in a row.
 * I stopped by the CSL to pick up a networking switch that had been causing some issues.
 I brought it home that day to fix it.[^6]
 * At the end of the day, the principal announced that school was on for the next day, much to the audible displeasure of the student body.
 * I learned on the bus ride back home that the Pi-Miler, a 5K scheduled for that Saturday, was canceled, but the principal didn\'t want to admit it was because of the coronavirus.